printsmith/Melzi-1.1.2-2.0-Temperature-Fluctuation-Fix/README.md

 ## I have a CR-10S with a V2.0 board, what do I do?

-This issue has been very well documented for the V2.0 board so I will refer you to Jozer99 of Jozerworx and their tutorial on how to fix it here: https://www.jozerworx.com/creality-cr-10s-c4-capacitor-diy-fix-tutorial/
+This issue has been very well documented for the V2.0 board so I will refer you to Jozer99 of Jozerworx and [their tutorial](https://www.jozerworx.com/creality-cr-10s-c4-capacitor-diy-fix-tutorial/) on how to fix it.

-And if you don't have the equipment and knowhow to do so, TH3D can fix the issue for you here: https://www.th3dstudio.com/product/creality-cr-10s-v2-0-board-repair-temperature-fluctuation/
+And if you don't have the equipment and knowhow to do so, TH3D can fix the issue for you [here](https://www.th3dstudio.com/product/creality-cr-10s-v2-0-board-repair-temperature-fluctuation/).

 ## I have a CR-10 with a V1.1.2 board, what do I do?